GitAbbonu/TypeScript_exercises/README.md

-# Add a type assertion and remove the invalid code in exercise-3-type-assertions-start.ts.
+# Create and use a type alias in exercise-4-type-aliases-start.ts